Dodgers vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- In eight games as the favorite over the last 10 matchups, the Dodgers have a record of 3-5.
+- In eight games over the last 10 matchups when favored by oddsmakers, the Dodgers have a record of 3-5.

 Dodgers Betting Records & Stats

-- The Dodgers are 49-36 in games they were favored on the moneyline (winning 57.6% of those games).
+- The Dodgers have been favored on the moneyline 86 total times this season.
+They've gone 50-36 in those games.

-- Based on this contest's moneyline, the Dodgers' implied win probability is 66.7%.
+- The implied moneyline probablility for this matchup gives the Dodgers a 65.5% chance to win.

-- Los Angeles has played in 102 games with over/under set, and have combined with opponents to go over the total 59 times (59-38-5).
+- Los Angeles has played in 103 games with an over/under set, and have combined with its opponents to go over the total 59 times (59-39-5).

-- The Dodgers have collected a 6-7-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!